fieldtrip/website/getting_started/besa.md

 FIXME: needs elaboration

 Events can also be stored in a data channel appended to the brain data channels.
 For instance, a photodiode transducer attached to a stimulus presentation screen may convert screen light into current.
 This way, changes in light are captured as an analog signal in that data channel and can be used to synchronize timing of the experiment with the brain recording.
-When the name or the channel index of the event channel is known, it becomes feasible to use that channel for reading data segments or trials of interest into the Matlab work environment using FieldTrip.
+When the name or the channel index of the event channel is known, it becomes feasible to use that channel for reading data segments or trials of interest into the MATLAB work environment using FieldTrip.
 The most straightforward approach is to create a trial function (as invoked with cfg.trialfun) that reads in the event channel and performs some form of thresholding on the signal in that channel to determine the events of interest.
 We provide an example pipeline below.

     % define trials
     cfg            = [];